mihai011/termina-control/README.md

 # terminal-control
-A web interface for  your machine.
+A web interface for  your machine using xterm.js, node-pty and socket.io